SEP/SIMPLE

 What is a SEP IRA?

-A simplified employee pension (SEP) is a written plan that allows small-business owners to make retirement contributions to traditional IRAs (SEP-IRAs) set up for themselves and for each eligible employee.
+A Simplified Employee Pension (SEP) is a written plan that allows small-business owners to make retirement contributions to traditional IRAs (SEP IRAs) set up for themselves and for each eligible employee.
 These contributions may be deducted from your business's income and excluded from your employees' income.
 A SEP may not only provide you a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
 It may help your business avoid some of the complexities posed by certain other employer-sponsored retirement plans.

 Who can establish a SEP?
 You can establish a SEP if you are an employer or you have self-employment income.
 "Employer" includes a sole proprietor, a partnership, a C corporation, an S corporation, a limited liability company, and a limited liability partnership.
 You do not need employees to set up a SEP, but if you do have them, all eligible employees must be included as SEP participants.